alkhe/fluxette/README.md

 ```

 ## Rehydration
-The action history is always available on `flux.history`.
+The action history is always available from `flux.history()`.
 When you want to save the state for later rehydration, simply serialize `flux.history` however you want and send it to the server.

-When you want to retrieve the state from the previous session, use your method to get the deserialized state, and simply pass the state through `flux.dispatch`.
+When you want to retrieve the state from the previous session, send the state, deserialize it, and simply pass it through `flux.dispatch`.

 ```js
 let history = getDeserializedActionHistoryPromise();